cg-tuwien/Auto-Vk-Toolkit/README.md

 *Auto-Vk-Toolkit* is ready to go with Visual Studio or CMake.
 If your system meets the system requirements, everything is set up to build an run right out of the box.
 E.g., for Visual Studio, open [`visual_studio/auto_vk_toolkit.sln`](./visual_studio/), set one of the example projects as startup project, build and run!

+**_Hint:_** The version on the **[development](https://github.com/cg-tuwien/Auto-Vk-Toolkit/tree/development) branch** might be more up-to-date and contain additional features and fixes.
+Please consider using that version, especially if you encounter problems.

 *Note:* At the first run, the _Post Build Helper_ tool is being built.
 Watch Visual Studio's "Output" tab for status messages and possible instructions.

 ## Visual Studio 2022